Certificate in Program Evaluation

-Evaluation Design and Issues in Program Evaluation
+Evaluation Design and Issues in Program Evaluation I

 All applicants must:

-- have completed a Bachelor’s or Master’s degree in a professional or social science discipline (e.g., public administration, criminal justice, social work, education, business administration, sociology or economics).
+- Have completed a Bachelor’s or Master’s degree in a professional or social science discipline (e.g., public administration, criminal justice, social work, education, business administration, sociology, or economics).

-- attend an interview or orientation session, if required.
+- Attend an interview or orientation session, if required.